diarisdiakite/my-account/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like the [my-account]() project, you can support our work.
-Please, visit [diaridiakite personal page](https://diarisdiakite.github.io/my-portfolio/), follow me on my social media handles [@linkedin.com/diarisd](https://www.linkedin.com/in/diariatou-diakite-67ab80165/) and [@twitter.com/diarisd]().
+If you like the [my_booking_app_back_end]() project, you can support our work.
+Please, visit [diaridiakite personal page](https://diarisdiakite.github.io/my-portfolio/), follow us on our social media handles [@linkedin.com/diarisd](https://www.linkedin.com/in/diariatou-diakite-67ab80165/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>